mluisab/Portfolio/Data Science and Analysis/Basics of Machine Learning Mini Projects/README.md

 related to terrorism, making a prediction based on learning and training on the historical data.
 The models created were further evaluated to assess performance.

-The folder also includes exercises such as web scraping, API implementation, NLP and network analysis.

-All of these projects and exercises were done as academic projects.